 Reference materials, current issues of periodicals, new fiction DVDs, video games, and streaming media devices are not available through ILL requests both inside and outside the SWAN consortium.

 Materials may be returned to the Circulation Desk or the Youth Services Desk during business hours.
 The drive-up book drop is located in the south parking lot, and can be accessed at any time.
 Streaming media devices can only be checked out from and returned directly to the Acorn Public Library District.
-Returning streaming media devices to any other library but Acorn Public Library District will result in a $10.00 charge.
+Returning streaming media devices or WiFi Hotspots to any other library but Acorn Public Library District will result in a $10.00 charge.

 The Library’s eBooks and eAudiobooks can be downloaded to your tablet, smartphone, or computer.
 Visit our eBooks & eMagazines page for more information and instructions.
 Please stop by the Reference Desk or Contact Us with any questions.